 - Print the vision board or use it as a desktop wallpaper for the year!

-- Health – Use sugar alternatives, eat more fruits and veggies, or eat more lean meats.
+- Health – Use sugar alternatives, and eat more fruits, veggies, or lean meats.

 - Fitness – Join a gym, try a workout class, or go on regular walks and runs.

-- Money – Start budgeting, seek assistance about financial future, or save money for a specific purchase.
+- Money – Start budgeting, seek assistance with your financial future, or save money for a specific purchase.